-Professor of Management Practice, Harvard Business School; CES Seminar Co-chair & Faculty Associate, Harvard University
+Professor of Management Practice of Business Administration, Harvard Business School; Faculty Associate & Seminar Co-chair, CES, Harvard University

 April 20, 2021